 One of the great benefits of topical cannabis is that patients benefit from low-toxic pain relief without a head high.
-Cannabis is the least toxic of all pain medications period.
+Cannabis is without question the least toxic of all pain medications.

 “I feel a physical benefit without any mental side-effects.
 I don’t feel drugged or impaired in any way, only very happy to have an annoying debilitating symptom disappear!” -Topical cannabis patient